Smudge202/smudge202.github.io/_posts/2019-10-18-interpret-text.md

 The most relatable example of which is when you interpret textual communication from others.
 This is a problem I suspect every one has, and probably serves as a good example of how an aspie interacts with others.
 Imagine a face to face chat was done in the same way as a text conversation - you can't see their smiles, you can't hear their tone of voice.
 To an aspie, we do see and hear those things, but struggle to interpet how that affects the message being conveyed, so in some respects we're always having a text chat.

 That isn't always the case of course; I've spent long hours researching body language and facial expressions trying to train myself to be more observant; I don't *think* I'm too bad at face to face conversations anymore.
-In fact I occasionally find myself providing insights to others who relied on natural inference and missed subtle signs - I think that by using what is effectively an unbias observation I can spot people being fake or lying a bit more easily than those whom I'd consider to be very social.
+In fact I occasionally find myself providing insights to others who relied on natural inference and missed subtle signs - it's possible that by using what is effectively an unbias observation I can spot people being fake or lying a bit more easily than those whom I'd consider to be very social.

 I find subjects like psychology fascinating, and strive to understand not only why people are the way they are, but also where there are differences between a typical thought process and my own.
 I'd be lying if I said I haven't once wondered "how do people live like that" when constrasting a *typical* process to my own, but ultimately I see the differences as just that.
 People are different, and being aspie is neither better nor worse.

-It's also important that I'm no expert on this or any subject.
+It's also important to note that I'm no expert on this or any subject.
 I've no formal education in any subject, so everything herein is my own opinion, experience, and speculation.
 I'd be very keen to hear other peoples opinions or simply be told I'm wrong on a given subject (so I can study it further and correct my misunderstandings).

 ## Interpreting Text